martinandersson/nomagichttp/POA.md

 Armed with this capability, the post action applies chunked encoding only if:

+- Request method was not `HEAD` (body not expected) and
+- HTTP version == 1.1, and at least one of the following is true:
   - Trailing headers for the response have been initiated or
   - `Content-Length` is not set or
-- `Transfer-Encoding` compression has been applied (see next section), and
+  - `Transfer-Encoding` compression has been applied (see next section)
-- HTTP version == 1.1.

-The post action will also _remove_ `Content-Lenght` if it was set.
-The specification allows for both `Transfer-Encoding` and `Content-Lenght` to be present - the former overriding the latter - but the spec also recommendeds the client to treat this as an "error" (RFC 7230 §3.3.3).
+The post action will also _remove_ `Content-Length` if it was set.
+The specification allows for both `Transfer-Encoding` and `Content-Length` to be present - the former overriding the latter - but the spec also recommendeds the client to treat this as an "error" (RFC 7230 §3.3.3).
 Hmm.